Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 _______

-## Criminal or Otherwise Emergencies Where Seconds/Minutes Matter

 Here’s the reordered list of criminal situations where seconds and minutes matter, along with explanations for why time is critical in each case:

-# Situations Requiring Immediate Response
+# Criminal Situations Requiring Immediate Response

 ## Terrorist Attacks
 In cases of bombings, hostage situations, or other large-scale terror attacks, rapid response is essential to prevent further casualties and chaos.
 Early intervention can also stop secondary attacks and reduce mass panic.